nemediano/canalREH/docs/biblio.md

 **Contenido:**

 1. Introducción
-1. La marcha del dios gris
+1. La marcha del dios gris (The Grey God Passes a.k.a The Twilight of the Grey Gods)
-1. Lanzas de Clontarf
+1. Lanzas de Clontarf (Spears of Clontarf)
 1. Fragmento sin título
-1. El hombre oscuro
+1. El hombre oscuro (The Dark Man)
-1. Los dioses de Bal-Sagoth
+1. Los dioses de Bal-Sagoth (The Gods of Bal-Sagoth)
-1. La sombra del huno
+1. La sombra del huno (Shadow of the Hun)
-1. El túmulo en el promontorio
+1. El túmulo en el promontorio (The Cairn on the Headland)

 ### Las espadas de Shahrazar